2latlantik/symfony-my-cs/README.md

 # Symfony-My-Cs

 The goal of this library is to gather a set of process to maintain a good code quality of my **symfony** projects.
+Failure to respect some good practices will block the consideration of commit git

+I combine the use of different libraries to approve git commit which are:
+- PHP-Lint (A tool to analyze PHP code and to return usage errors)
+- PHP-CS (A tool to control compliance with PSR2 standards here)
+- PHP-CS-FIXER (A tool to control the respect of several coding conventions)

+It is also possible to use PHP Mess Detector to further refine the detection of a moderately explicit and error-prone code

 # Requirements